8.10 How studies present and publish their results

-Background – the context for the study – what is already known about this area of research and why the study is being run.
+This is the context for the study.
+It includes what is already known about the subject and why the current study was run.

-A study abstract is a reduced summary of the main points of a study and is usually limited to around 500 words.
-There is not usually enough information in the abstract to be able to discuss the quality and significance of the findings.
+An abstract is a summary of a study, usually limited to around 500 words.
+The abstract should include enough information for you to decide if you want to read more.
+There is not usually enough information in the abstract though to be able to discuss the quality and significance of the findings.

-A peer-reviewed publication is a most detailed presentation of a study, where other experts in the field have examined the methods, results, and conclusions in order to verify that the study was conducted properly and that the results stand up to scrutiny.
+A peer-reviewed publication is a detailed report about a study, reviewed by other researchers.
+The review process is to check that the study was conducted properly and that the results stand up to scrutiny.

 Study results vs real life